Tapeline/Dockingjudge/docs/docs/reference/checking/running_suites.md

          2. Run solution

-            If a solution has been running for too long, test case ends with [TL](./verdicts.md).
+            If a solution has been running for too long, test case ends with <verdict:TL>.

-            If a solution has been taking too much RAM, test case ends with [ML](./verdicts.md).
+            If a solution has been taking too much RAM, test case ends with <verdict:ML>.

          3. Retrieve required output files

-            If a required file is not present, test case ends with [PE](./verdicts.md).
+            If a required file is not present, test case ends with <verdict:PE>.

          4. Run all validators.

-            If at least one fails, test case ends with [WA](./verdicts.md).
+            If at least one fails, test case ends with <verdict:WA>.

-            If all pass, test case ends with [OK](./verdicts.md).
+            If all pass, test case ends with <verdict:OK>.

          5. Cleanup files